 Only pure ethanol is good for environment.

-After the prohibition of sugarcane burning, all sugarcane cutter became unemployed.
+After the end of sugarcane burning practices, all manual cutters became unemployed.

 The mechanization process started in 2007, after the voluntary signing of the Green Ethanol Protocol in São Paulo.
-Even though it displaced sugarcane cutters, the trade created an intense requalifying program, upskilling and retraining 400 thousand employees to occupy new posts.
+Even though it displaced sugarcane cutters, this process created an intense requalifying program, upskilling and retraining 23 thousand employees to occupy new posts.

 Sugarcane salaries are among the highest in agribusiness.

 From 2006 to 2016, real income gain in the sugarcane trade reached 35% for industry employees and 60% on average for rural employees.
-Today, a rural employee can expect to have an average income of R$ 2.013, almost 85% higher then the minimun wage establish by Brazilian legislation.
+Today, a rural employee can expect to have an average income almost 92% higher than the minimun wage establish by Brazilian legislation.

-UNICA and its members have united to fight any labor rights violation.
-In 2009, the Brazilian government, industry leaders and workers’ unions launched the “National Commitment for the Enhancement of Labor Conditions in Sugarcane Production.”
-The sugarcane industry has voluntarily committed to abide by a set of thirty best practices, which are audited by an independent third party.
+For over a decade UNICA and its members have has voluntarily committed to abide by a set of thirty best practices, which are audited by an independent third party.

 Sugarcane workforce are mostly illiterate.